 I bought my GoLite Ultralite 800 Fill 1+ season quilt in March 2011 for shoulder season and summer backpacking and camping.
-I’ve used it since then for backpacking, car camping, and various other odd nights out away from home.
+I’ve used it since then for backpacking, hammock camping, car camping, and various other odd nights out away from home.

 I never thought I’d be able to afford an 800 fill down sleeping bag and at first I was skeptical about having a quilt instead of a traditional bag.
 However, the light weight – just 1 lb 3 oz, tiny compressed size and excellent price $149.00 (October 2012), convinced me to give it a try.
 I am so glad I did.